James Spann

-James Max Spann Jr. (born June 6, 1956) is a television meteorologist and podcast host based in Birmingham, Alabama.
+James Max Spann Jr. (born June 6, 1956) is a television meteorologist, and podcast host based in Birmingham, Alabama.
 He currently works for WBMA-LD (ABC 33/40), Birmingham's ABC affiliate.
-Spann has worked in the field since 1978, and is often praised for his easy-to-understand and likely life-saving forecasting during the destructive 2011 Super Outbreak.
-He is also the host of the weekly podcast WeatherBrains which he started in 2006.
+Spann has worked in the field since 1978.
+He also hosts the podcast WeatherBrains, which he started in 2006.

 Early life

-Spann was born on June 6, 1956 in Huntsville, Alabama to Max and Carolyn Spann (1932–2018).
+Spann was born on June 6, 1956, in Huntsville, Alabama, to Max and Carolyn Spann (1932–2018).
 As a child, he and his family moved to Greenville in Butler County.
 His mother worked as a secretary at Greenville High School, while his father sold lumber.

-When Spann was 7, his father left the family, leaving Carolyn to raise him.
+When Spann was seven his father left the family, leaving Carolyn to raise him.
 After Spann finished the fourth grade, he and his mother moved to Tuscaloosa, so that his mother could complete her education at the University of Alabama and become a schoolteacher.

 Career

 Spann began his broadcast career in Tuscaloosa in 1973 at WTBC radio.
 There, in high school, he worked the night shift, while former ABC 33/40 anchor Dave Baird worked mornings.
 Spann volunteered many hours following the 1974 Alabama tornadoes in Jasper.
-He began his television career in the summer of 1978 at 33/40 predecessor WCFT in Tuscaloosa, the "33" in 33/40.
-In fall 1978, Spann moved to WSFA in Montgomery as weekend sports anchor and part-time weatherman.
-After spending the summer of 1979 as afternoon-drive announcer at Top 40 station WHHY-FM ("Y102") in Montgomery, he was hired at WAPI-TV in Birmingham as chief weatherman, despite having no formal weather education.
-At the age of 23, he was one of the youngest chief weathermen in the country.

-Channel 13 was sold to Times Mirror in 1980 and renamed WVTM-TV, and Spann impressed his new bosses enough that they moved him to sister station KDFW in Dallas in 1984.
-In 1985, he was named the best weathercaster in the Metroplex by the Dallas Press Club, defeating such competition as KXAS-TV's Harold Taft and WFAA-TV's Troy Dungan.
-After only two years, he returned to Alabama as part owner of a small AM-FM radio station combo in Demopolis with Dave Baird.
-He returned to television in October 1989 as chief weatherman at Birmingham's WBRC-TV.
-At the same time, he enrolled in Mississippi State University's meteorology program, earning the NWA and AMS seals of approval upon his graduation.
+Channel 13 was sold to Times Mirror in 1980 and renamed WVTM-TV, and Spann was moved to sister station KDFW in Dallas in 1984.
 Spann left WBRC in 1996 to the newly formed ABC 33/40, which had merged WCFT with WJSU-TV in Anniston and a new low-power repeater in Birmingham (WBMA-LD), and had replaced WBRC as Birmingham's ABC affiliate.
 He has been at ABC 33/40 ever since.
+He is the host of WeatherBrains, a weekly weather podcast.